Retired and ready to overland across the American West, Guy Tokunaga ordered a very custom Alaskan Mini for his Toyota Tacoma, and hit the road.

 Realizing that I needed to stop sleeping on the ground, I started staying in motels.
 That was no good.
 Finally, I got my truck camper.

-Guy: I retired this year and I want to travel.
+I retired and wanted to travel.
 At first, I didn’t think I could afford a truck camper.
-I was thinking it would be $50,000 for a truck and $30,000 for a camper.
-I wound up getting my whole truck and camper package for $40,000.
-It was $30,000 for my truck and $10,000 for my camper.
-That’s because I held back on a lot of the design elements and extra options on the camper.
+It was affordable because I held back on a lot of the design elements and extra options on the camper.

 I believe it was Truck Camper Magazine where I first saw Alaskan Campers.
 I also went to some expedition shows.
 I was so lucky in the research process to run into the Alaskan Mini.